A Markov model for factorisation of iterated cubic polynomials: Markov groups for polynomials with combined critical orbit of length 2

-We proceed to prove Theorem \ref{th 4.39}. \begin{proof}[Proof of Theorem \ref{th 4.39}] We first prove that $L_n$ is normal in $M_n,$ we do it by checking that when we conjugate the generators $L_n$ under conjugation by generators of $M_n$ we obtain elements in $L_n.$ By computations on Section $\ref{5}$ we know that $x_m^{y_n},z_m^{y_n}\in L_n,$ with $m<n.$ The other conjugations follow similarly using direct computations as in Theorem \ref{TH 4.13}.
-We are going to prove that the two generators of the group $l_n$ and $y_n$ have order $2$ in the quotient and are commutative.
+We proceed to prove Theorem \ref{th 4.39}. \begin{proof}[Proof of Theorem \ref{th 4.39}] We first prove that $L_n$ is normal in $ M_n$.
+We do this by checking that, when we conjugate the generators of $L_n$ by generators of $M_n$, we obtain elements of $ L_n$.
+By computations on Section $\ref{5}$ we know that $x_m^{y_n},z_m^{y_n}\in L_n,$ with $m<n.$ The other conjugations follow similarly using direct computations as in Theorem \ref{TH 4.13}.
+We will prove that the two generators of the group $l_n$ and $y_n$ have order $2$ in the quotient and that they commute.
 We know that neither of them belong to $L_n$ as both acted like $(0,1)$ in $\mathcal{T}_1,$ and $L_n$ restricted to $\mathcal{T}_1$ is $<\negmedspace (0,1,2) \negmedspace>.$ We already know from the discussion in Theorem \ref{TH 4.13} that $y_n$ has order $2.$

 We recall that $l_n=(id,l_{n-1},y_{n-1}),(0,1).$ This follows by noticing that $l_{1}=(0,1)$ to which we attach $[ns,2]$ and to $(2)$ we attach $[nn,1].$ We compute the square of $l_n$ following the usual rules given by the semidirect product and obtain: